Programs and Development Opportunities

 RRCC Community of Belonging Development Series

+This development series will increase knowledge, awareness, and skills regarding equity, diversity, inclusion, and belonging concepts and practices that can support and affirm the success and identities of students and employees.
 The curriculum will be delivered in a hybrid format, with participants coming together in person as well as completing additional coursework online to supplement the in-person sessions.
-There are currently six modules planned for the foundational series.
+There are currently six modulesin the current iteration of this foundational series.
+Please refer below for the description of each workshop and the corresponding learning outcomes.

 Outcomes of Community of Belonging (CB) Development Series: